Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 These are the three of the main reasons why more than 1,100 of the 700,000 babies born every year in the UK either die during or soon after birth or suffer serious injuries to their brain, the report found.

 Commenting on the report, Endurance Arthur who specialises in birth injury claims said, “Earlier this year, I met with a group of midwives at an education day run annually by the Erb’s Palsy Group to improve the management of shoulder dystocia.
-Every midwife I spoke to afterwards impressed me with his/her dedication to their work.
-It was abundantly clear that most were working in extremely difficult conditions.
+Every midwife I spoke to afterward impressed me with his/her dedication to their work.
+It was abundantly clear that most were working in tough conditions.

-As someone who helps families to get compensation when these tragedies occur, the physical, psychological and financial cost of these injuries is all too familiar to me.
-A single avoidable cerebral palsy claim currently costs the NHS in the region £20 million in compensation.
-If 7 out of 10 of the 854 cases of brain damage during birth mentioned earlier were avoidable, that could mean that almost £12 billion in compensation could be paid out of the NHS budget because of injuries which need not have occurred.
-If that is not good enough reason for the government to address the staffing shortages and training needs within the NHS in this the NHS’s 70th year, then what is?”
+As someone who helps families get compensation when these tragedies occur, the physical, psychological, and financial cost of these injuries is all too familiar to me.
+A single avoidable cerebral palsy claim currently costs the NHS in the region of £20 million in compensation.
+If 7 out of 10 of the 854 cases of brain damage during birth mentioned earlier were avoidable, that could mean that almost £12 billion in compensation could be paid out of the NHS budget because of injuries that need not have occurred.
+If that is not a good enough reason for the government to address the staffing shortages and training needs within the NHS, in the NHS’s 70th year, then what is?”

 For more information or advice, please do not hesitate to get in touch with our experienced team of medical negligence solicitors.